electems/electem/README.md

 # electem
-# Basic CRUD App with Angular 5.0 and Spring Boot 2.0
+# Basic CRUD App with Angular 5.0 and Spring Boot 2.0 with JMS and Elastic Search

 This example app shows how to build a basic CRUD app with Spring Boot 2.0, Spring Data, and Angular 5.0.